-Page 213, add following to 2nd paragraph, after last sentence:
+Page 215, add following text in second paragraph, after the last sentence under "Wastewater Collection and Treatment":

 The current permitted capacity of the 550-acre disposal unit at the Lockwood Landfill will expire in 2025.
 Waste Management, Inc. plans to apply for a permit to utilize an additional 1,000 acres which will extend the life of the landfill for another 200 years (Franchi, pers. comm.
 2003).
 The Portrero Hills Landfill, which was utilized by the county up until a few years ago, has another 10 years of capacity.
 There are plans to apply for another permit for a 140-acre disposal unit, which would extend the life of this landfill for another 45 years (Covington, pers. comm.
 2003).